openhab/openhab-alexa/USAGE.md

-# Amazon Alexa Smart Home skill for openHAB 2
+# Amazon Alexa Smart Home Skill for openHAB 2

 Amazon certified openHAB2 as a [smarthome skill for Alexa](https://www.amazon.com/openHAB-Foundation/dp/B01MTY7Z5L).
 This skill allows you to connect your openHAB setup through the myopenHAB.org cloud service to Amazon Alexa.
-With this skill you can control items that respond to on/off and numeric commands as well as limited support for thermostats.
+With this skill you can control items that respond to on/off and numeric commands.
+The Skill as well has limited support for thermostats.
 The skill is supported for English (U.S.), English (U.K.), and German languages.

-## General configuration Instructions
+## General Configuration Instructions

 ### Requirements